splunk/splunk-platform-automator/README.md

 ## Deploying on Amazon Cloud

-Splunk Automator can talk to the AWS cloud and create virtual machines with Splunk in the cloud.
+Splunk Platform Automator can talk to the AWS cloud and create virtual machines with Splunk in the cloud.
 Vagrant is using the plugin [vagrant-aws](https://github.com/mitchellh/vagrant-aws) for that.
-Follow these steps to setup Splunk Automator for AWS.
+Follow these steps to setup Splunk Platform Automator for AWS.
 In the example there is a simple network setup, with only one Security group, covering all ports.
-More complex network setups should be possible, but make sure the host, where Splunk Automator is running does have ssh access to all instances.
+More complex network setups should be possible, but make sure the host, where Splunk Platform Automator is running does have ssh access to all instances.

 To prepare the configuration file for Amazon deployments